BECOMING A BARDEN INDEPENDENT DEALER

 As a building solutions and materials supplier, Barden Building Products does not build homes -- that’s our independent dealers’ job.
 Barden Independent Dealers are a critical part of our success.

-Whether you’re an established home builder looking to expand your offerings or just starting out, Barden provides your custom home business with the resources and a proven building method for success.
+Whether you’re an established home builder looking to expand your offerings or going off on your own, Barden provides your custom home business with the resources and a proven building method for success.

 As a Barden Independent Dealer, you’ll have the support of Barden Building Products coupled with the freedom of running your own business.